DeepDetect: Learning All-in-One Dense Keypoints: Introduction

 After detection and description, \enquote{feature matching} is performed to match the descriptors and establish geometric relationships between the images \cite{ref_7}.
 NNDR is an effective matching strategy \cite{ref_11}, that combines nearest neighbor search with a distance ratio test to reduce incorrect matches.
 The resulting matches are filtered by using model fitting algorithms: RANSAC \cite{ref_12}, PROSAC \cite{ref_13}, and MSAC to reject the outliers.
 Reliable image matching depends on the effectiveness of four stages: keypoint detection, keypoint description, feature (descriptor) matching, and outlier rejection \cite{ref_7}, enabling robots or machines to accurately perceive, localize, and generate dense maps of their surroundings.
 Therefore, achieving high performance in the primary stage: \textbf{keypoint detection}, is crucial, as weaknesses at this stage propagate and lead to degradation in the performance of downstream tasks.

 Classical detectors are invariant to different image transformations (scale, rotation, affine, blur) but sensitive to extreme variations (intense darkness, extreme photometric/geometric changes, severe smoke or fog) \cite{ref_8}.
 With standard settings, they detect sparse keypoints that inadequately cover texture-rich and low-contrast regions \cite{ref_8}.
 They also lack semantic understanding to prioritize important regions in the images.
-Learning-based detectors (SuperPoint, R2D2, LF-Net, D2-Net) improve keypoint generalization and stability but their qualitative results show similar shortcomings \cite{ref_22,ref_23,ref_24,ref_25}.
-They detect sparse keypoints and lack semantic awareness, potentially missing important regions in cluttered or low-visibility scenes \cite{ref_22, ref_23, ref_24, ref_25}.
-These issues highlight the need for an intelligent and dense keypoint detector that is robust to complex image transformations and focuses on important regions.
+Learning-based detectors SuperPoint, R2D2, D2-Net, Quad-Net, and LIFT) improve keypoint generalization and stability but their qualitative results show similar shortcomings \cite{ref_22,ref_23,ref_25,ref_35,ref_36}.
+They detect sparse keypoints and lack semantic awareness, potentially missing important regions in cluttered or low-visibility scenes \cite{ref_22,ref_23,ref_25,ref_35,ref_36}.
+This highlights the need for an intelligent and dense keypoint detector that is robust to complex image transformations and focuses on important regions.